 - A passion to learn more than the usual physical components of modern yoga

 If you’ve realised that a basic teacher training course only scratches the surface of yoga, this course will help you.
-This post-grad program will help you stretch yourself and your understanding beyond the surface level that is typically covered in commercial courses.
+This program will help you stretch yourself and your understanding beyond the surface level that is typically covered in commercial courses.

 Students will recap the fundamentals of the musculoskeletal and nervous systems and how they interact with each other and the mind.
 We will use up-to-the-minute evidence-based research on psycho-physical dynamics and pain science to clarify our use of yogic wisdom.